SCOTT SIMON, HOST:

 MARIA: It will never be different with the same spirit of killing.
 I know that when these coming elections are coming, I know many people are going to die.

 KELTO: For NPR News, I'm Anders Kelto.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.